martinkean/Nga-Tipu-Aotearoa-HTML-CSS-Eleventy/src/plants/harakeke-flax.md

 - Flax is unique to New Zealand and is one of our most ancient plant species.
 - Flax bushes will often support a large community of animals, providing shelter and an abundant food resource.
-- Tui, bellbirds/ korimako, saddlebacks/tīeke, short tailed bats/pekapeka, geckos and several types of insects enjoy nectar from the flax flower.
+- Tui, bellbirds/korimako, saddlebacks/tīeke, short tailed bats/pekapeka, geckos and several types of insects enjoy nectar from the flax flower.
 - Flax snails, a rare land snail living only in the Far North, often shelter under flax bushes.
 These snails don’t eat any part of the flax, but rather they munch on fallen leaves from native broadleaved trees.
 - Harakeke was the name given to this plant by Māori.
 - The first European traders called it ‘flax’ because its fibres were similar to that of true flax found in other parts of the world.